-Dominic Wong is a London-based legal consultant whose areas of interest include white collar litigation, commercial arbitration, WTO dispute settlement, Investor-State arbitration, civil litigation, as well as financial services regulatory.
+Dominic Y.C.
+Wong is a London-based lawyer whose areas of interest include white collar litigation, commercial arbitration, WTO dispute settlement, Investor-State arbitration, civil litigation, financial services regulatory, as well as asset & wealth management.

-During his LLB at King's College London, Dominic took his third year abroad at the Université Toulouse 1 Capitole as part of the ERASMUS programme.
-Continuing at KCL for his LLM, he led the KCL Postgraduate Law Society as its President and wrote two final theses - the first in EU competition law and arbitration; the second covering WTO dispute settlement and transnational law.
+During his LLB at King's College London, Dominic took his third year abroad at the UniversitÚ Toulouse 1 Capitole as part of the ERASMUS programme.
+Continuing at King's for his LLM, he led the KCL Postgraduate Law Society as its President and wrote two final theses - the first in EU competition law and arbitration; the second covering WTO dispute settlement and transnational law.

-Dominic is proficient in French and Mandarin, and is in the process of qualifying as a Solicitor of England & Wales.
+Dominic is business proficient in French, and is a Solicitor of England & Wales.